CakeML/cakeml/how-to.md

 This document is about using the verified CakeML compiler outside of the logic of a theorem prover.
-Readers interested in using CakeML to construct verified programs should develop their programs inside the logic of a theorem prover, see https://cakeml.org/itp18-short.pdf.
+Readers interested in using CakeML to construct verified programs should [develop their programs inside the logic of a theorem prover](https://cakeml.org/itp18-short.pdf).

 Running the CakeML compiler
 ---------------------------